A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Algorithm

-The difference in the structure of gradient paths that originate / terminate at extrema versus those originating / terminating at saddles necessitates different approaches for their traversals.
-Gradient paths that are incident on extrema can either split or merge but not both.
-So, traversing saddle-extrema gradient paths is analogous to a root finding operation in a tree.
-In this section, we restrict the description to the new methods and refer the reader to earlier work \cite{shivashankar3d} for details on critical cell identification and saddle-extrema arc computation.
-We note here that our implementation of the critical cell and saddle-arc computation also incorporates improved methods for storage and transfer using data parallel primitives.
+In this section, we restrict the description to the newly developed algorithms and refer the reader to earlier work~\cite{shivashankar3d} for details on critical cell identification and saddle-extrema arc computation.
+Our implementation of the critical cell and saddle-extrema arc computation additionally incorporates improved methods for storage using data parallel primitives, as described in \autoref{sec:implementation-optimization}.